bootdrv/main-server/Readme.txt

 As you can see , first block this config started listen port 80, and up resolv to nginx htm ; html files after web requsts.
-Next config line describes the location files index.php ; index.htm ; index.html for find after requests, and next bloc configuration will resolve requests ro our second container with php_fpm.
+Next config line describes the location files index.php ; index.htm ; index.html for find after requests, and next block configuration will resolve requests ro our second container with php_fpm.
 As you see we didn't use ip addresses, but we will use for connections between containers in this configuration name 'php_fpm' docker container in line 'fastcgi_pass', which will be added to bridge docker network 'php_fpm:9000;'